-The QUIK KillSwitch module has used the exchange KillSwitch technology which reacts to a break-up of drop copy connection when risk parameters set by the broker are breached.
+The QUIK KillSwitch module’s purpose is the use of the exchange KillSwitch technology which reacts to a break-up of a drop copy connection (or to a transaction of a specified type) in case of violation of risk parameters set by the broker.

 - QUIK KillSwitch (LSE spot)